alexeev-prog/pyEchoNext/docs/en/webframework_design.md

 ## Web server design in Python

 ```
 REQUEST
 CLIENT <--------------> [HTTP (80) or HTTPS (443)] Server
 ANSWER

 > Application with logic
 > Data conversion for a python application <-- Web framework's area of interest (ensuring gunicorn works with it)
 > Gunicorn
 > Converted data
 SERVER -> NGINX
 > Data routing
 ```

 When developing a web application in python, we encounter the following problems:

 + Many frameworks (ex. django) do not know how to route response requests.
 + Applications are insecure and may be susceptible to DDoS (Distributed Denial of Service) attacks.
 + No load balancing between multiple servers.
 + NGINX solves the problem of load balancing, but it cannot run and communicate with Python applications.

 Therefore, there is a need to use a WSGI server (Web Server Gateway Interface) and a proxy server (such as NGINX).

-##WSGI
+## WSGI

-Python currently boasts a wide range of web application frameworks such as Zope, Quixote, Webware, SkunkWeb, PSO, and Twisted Web, just to name a few.
+Python currently boasts a wide range of web application frameworks such as Zope, Quixote, Webware, SkunkWeb, PSO and Twisted Web, just to name a few.
 This wide variety of options can be a challenge for new Python users, as typically their choice of web framework will limit their choice of web servers to use, and vice versa.

 In contrast, although Java has as many web application frameworks available, Java's "servlet" API allows applications written with any Java web application framework to run on any web server that supports the servlet API.

-The availability and widespread use of such APIs in web servers for Python—whether those servers are written in Python (e.g., Medusa), built-in Python (e.g., mod_python), or call Python through a gateway protocol (e.g., CGI, FastCGI, and etc.) - will decouple the choice of framework from the choice of web server, allowing users to choose the pair that suits them, while freeing up the framework and server developers to focus on their preferred area of specialization.
+The availability and widespread use of such APIs in web servers for Python—whether those servers are written in Python (e.g., Medusa), built-in Python (e.g., mod_python), or call Python through a gateway protocol (e.g., CGI, FastCGI, and etc.) - will separate framework selection from web server selection, allowing users to choose the pairing that suits them, while freeing up framework and server developers to focus on their preferred area specializations.

 Thus, this PEP offers a simple and universal interface between web servers and web applications or frameworks: the Python Web Server Gateway Interface (WSGI).